-While Horton was taken to Massachusetts General Hospital, Boston rallied for an 8-1 victory, cutting Vancouver's series lead to 2-1.
+He left Boston's 8-1 victory on a stretcher and was taken to a Massachusetts General Hospital.
 Coach Claude Julien said Horton stayed overnight for observation and left Tuesday morning.

 "Obviously glad to know that it's not as bad as you always suspect," Julien said.
 "For him to be out ... obviously (there's) a long road to recovery, but hopefully he gets better soon."